front-end-foundations/session3/README.md

 ## Lecture - querySelector

+The following is adapted from the free [JavaScript30](https://javascript30.com) video series.
+Highly recommended.

 * `document.querySelector('<css-selector>')` returns the first found item.

 Navigate to this [Wikipedia](https://en.wikipedia.org/wiki/Category:Boulevards_in_Paris) article.
 Inspect one of the listed boulevards and then find the div with the class `.mw-category` in the code view and click on it to select it.